 - The drumsticks are not great

 This practice pad is 12” and is made out of wood which has two different sides.
 Both are made out of rubber with one offering a realistic acoustic drum rebound, while the other is a bit softer and gives less rebound when played.

 With the pad, you will get a snare drum stand, a bag, and a set of drumsticks.
 The stand is collapsible and can be used for real snare drums as well.

 5. Donner Drum Practice Pad

 To finish off this list, I present to you the Donner Drum Practice Pad Kit.
 This is a similar item to the previous one.
-You get one 12” pad, which is equipped on both sides with EVA polymer surface, with one side softer from the other.
+You get one 12” pad, which is equipped on both sides with an EVA polymer surface, with one side softer than the other.